Tracey Davies: Women in Social Justice Ep. 04

 But, what is often less visible are the negative and adverse impacts corporate behaviours have on people and the planet.
 Unsurprisingly, South Africa’s erstwhile infant industries – the likes of Sasol, Eskom and others, are among the worst polluters in the world and diversity and transformation seems to have taken a back seat and wage inequality has worsened since the end of Apartheid.

-The organization uses advocacy, engagement and activism to drive good corporate citizenship by South African-listed firms and the institutional investors who invest in these firms.
+The organisation uses advocacy, engagement and activism to drive good corporate citizenship by South African-listed firms and the institutional investors who invest in these firms.
 A key area of recent focus for Just Share has been the climate impact of the investments many large South African firms have made and continue to make.

 In October 2020, alongside the RAITH Foundation, Just Share co-filed a shareholder resolution for consideration at the upcoming annual general meeting (AGM) of Sasol.